Why Mediation Is Often Better Than Litigation in Family Law

 - May 20, 2024

-- 2 min read
+- 4 min read

 Family law mediation offers a more affordable, private, and less stressful way to resolve family matters.
 It empowers both parties to work together, rather than fight against each other in court.
 Whether it's divorce, co-parenting, or child maintenance issues, mediation gives families in South Africa a structured, child-focused alternative to litigation.
+For a broader understanding of how mediation works and why it is gaining traction, see what mediation is and why South Africa is embracing it.

 Is mediation better than litigation in family disputes?